uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-issuer.md

 <div class="notice--warning">
   ⚙️ The generated pem .didtoolbox/assert-key-01 fille will be referenced as "assert-key-01"
 </div>
-Please be aware that the the issuer-agent-oid4vci needs to be accessible (configured in EXTERNAL_URL) so that a wallet can communicate with them.
+Please be aware that the the issuer-agent-oid4vci needs to be accessible (configured in EXTERNAL_URL) so that a wallet can communicate with it.

 The provided images can be used with arm based processors, but they are not optimized.
 For further information, please consult the [Development instructions section](#development-instructions).